Bridgeport, West Virginia

 In comparison, the 2000 Census shows Bridgeport had a population of 7,306 people and a land area of 8.3 square miles [21.5 km²].
 This gives a population density of 875 people per square mile [338.1 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Bridgeport.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...